LOGISITICS FOR YOUR HARP MUSIC ON THE YEW PATHWAY

-Extra songs are charged at £10 per song.
+Extra songs above this allocation are charged at £10 per song.

 For your Ceremony it is absolutely essential that you are fully involved in the process, but this does require a little bit more work on your part.
 Panic not, because we shall get together over tea and cake at one of my Open Harp Surgeries, where, along with some other couples, we will go over your special music.
 This session does not deal with the Drinks Reception or Wedding Banquet music, for these there are online forms that you can fill in with your choices.

 - I am a singer as well as a harpist, so if there is a special song that you want people to really take notice of in the Ceremony, then it's a good idea for me to sing it.
 I can also do your reception and banquet music either instrumentally or vocally or a mixture of both.

 THE YEW PATHWAY